Bembe people: Music

+Cuisine

 Babembe cuisine consists of cassava-based foods and fish.
 The fish they love to eat the most are Mkeke or Mkebuka and Dagaa (a very small fish).
 Cassava can come in the form of Kyenge and eswaka all similar to fufu.
 Wabembe are especially fond of eating Kyenge.
 Vegetable-based foods range from sombe (a stew of pounded cassava lived preferably with ground up nuts and palm oil) and mlonda.